icodeforlove/node-requester/Readme.md

 	encoding 'utf8',
 	// didRequestFail: null, (this has its own section)
 	// signRequest: null, (this has its own section)
-	dataType: 'raw' // or JSON
+	dataType: 'raw' // or JSON,
-});
+	auth: {username: 'username', password: 'password'} // basic auth for all requests });
 ```